 Our calendar shows all available dates for trips of up to 28 days.
 Once you’ve selected your preferred route and dates, you’ll be redirected to KLM’s booking site.

 You can fly from the following Italian airports:

 You would usually fly from Italy to Paris, from where Air France would fly you to Panama City on one of their Boeing 787-Dreamliners.
 Air France has personal screens in its economy class, as well as power sockets so that you can charge your devices.
 You can also purchase internet access, should you wish to stay connected during your flight.
 In some cases, you can also fly with KLM via Amsterdam.

 Search & Book

-This deal expires on August 2, 2021.
-The two restrictions are that the trip needs to be at least 4 days long (or a Sunday), and they need to take place before July 18 or from August 18 until December 12.
-There are also some available dates between January 6 and March 31.
+This deal expires on October 18, 2021.
+The two restrictions are that the trip needs to be at least 6 days long (or a Sunday), and they need to take place before December 17 (very low availability) or from January 6 until May 31 (high availability).

 Why is booking with an airline better than with an online travel agency?

 More often than not, online travel agencies offer lower fares than airlines do.
 We still recommend booking with the airlines directly.
 There are three main reasons for that:

 - The Covid-19 Pandemic